sdfsdfs

 Project Overview

-The Texas Institute for Child & Family Wellbeing has been contracted by the Annie E. Casey Foundation to conduct a participatory action research project to gain feedback from school communities that have implemented the Strong Fathers Strong Families program, a father engagement program implemented at schools.
-This is a follow up to the process evaluation of Strong Fathers Strong Families programming where TXICFW researchers found that programming could benefit from being tailored to each school community.
+The Annie E. Casey Foundation contracted the Texas Institute for Child & Family Wellbeing to conduct a participatory action research project to understand how school communities that have implemented Strong Fathers Strong Families programming engage fathers at schools.
+The project also sought community feedback on the program.
+This effort was a follow up to the process evaluation of Strong Fathers programming where TXICFW researchers found that programming could benefit from being tailored to each school community.

 About Strong Fathers Strong Families

-Strong Fathers Strong Families Campus Program is a school-based fatherhood program that aims to improve father engagement in their child’s education both at school and at home.
-There are a variety of events within their program, but this project will focus on are the single-day short events implemented at schools that are:
+Strong Fathers Strong Families Campus Program was a school-based fatherhood program.
+The program aimed to improve father engagement in their child’s education both at school and at home.
+There were several events within their program, but this project focused on single-day short events implemented at schools.
+These short events were:

 • Bring Your Dad to School Day